f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring LAGs from the CLI
 -----------------------------

-Within the WebUI LAGs and LACP parameters are configured within the LAG WebUI pages.
+Within the webUI LAGs and LACP parameters are configured within the LAG webUI pages.
 In the CLI they are broken out into separate areas.
 First enter **config** mode and then use the following interface commands to configure the aggregation and LACP:

 .. code-block:: bash